Finding Dialectical Behavior Therapy (DBT) Options

 Cons

-- DBT may require intensive emotional work as it is a special type of therapy.
+- Treatment may require intensive emotional work as it is a special type of therapy.

-- Many people often struggle with the high cost involved with DBT.
+- Many people often struggle with the high cost involved with this treatment.

-- Therapists may opt for another treatment as DBT is not suitable for all mental health conditions
+- Therapists may opt for another treatment as it is not suitable for all mental health conditions

 Pros

-- Therapists use DBT to improve interpersonal skills.
+- Therapists use this therapy to improve interpersonal skills.

-- DBT therapists can help their clients manage self-destructive behaviors.
+- Therapists can help their clients manage self-destructive behaviors.

-- DBT therapists provide a more structured approach with measurable progress.
+- Therapists provide a more structured approach with measurable progress.

 DBT can be effective in treating PTSD and past adverse experiences.
-However, the focus of the therapy may not be on talking about trauma or expressing your past.
-Instead, DBT, as a special type of therapy, focuses on learning skills and staying in the present moment.
+However, the focus may not be on discussing trauma or revisiting the past.
+Instead, this therapy emphasizes learning skills and staying in the present moment.
+Training with a therapist may be beneficial for those who prefer to focus on the future rather than rehash past experiences with a mental health professional.

 What is DBT therapy best for?